honeycombio/honeycomb-opentelemetry-android/honeycomb-proguard-uuid-plugin/README.md

 - Generates a unique UUID for each build
 - Injects the UUID into your Android manifest as metadata
+- Creates a properties file containing the generated UUID

 ## Setup